 In shaping how an organisation creates value and questioning how it operates, CR relates closely to corporate governance, the mechanism for holding executive management to account.
 Effective boards will hold a long-term view, have a clear understanding of business models and will have the strength and independence to challenge the business.

-HR has an important role to play in building and maintaining ethical cultures within organisations, where corporate responsibility is recognised by all.
-For instance, HR might encourage decision-makers to review the ethical dimensions of business decisions.
-Additionally, people professionals build people management systems that support ethical behaviours through appropriate reward and performance management processes.
-Read more on how HR can help establish an ethical culture.
+HR teams have an important role to play in building and maintaining ethical cultures within organisations, where corporate responsibility is recognised by all.
+For instance, people professionals might encourage decision-makers to review the ethical dimensions of business decisions.
+Additionally, they build people management systems that support ethical behaviours through appropriate reward and performance management processes.
+Read more on how people professionals can help establish an ethical culture.

 As well as ensuring fair practices for employees, HR teams also play a coordinating role in other elements of CR, particularly in the absence of a CR team.
 This might include running an organisation’s volunteering programme, for example.

 Employment and people management practices.
 People professionals must first look at their own area and embed CR into core HR practices.
 It must ensure that, as a minimum, statutory obligations are met in all aspects of employment and people management.
 Ideally the organisation should aim to go beyond this where possible.
-This applies to the whole range of HR practices, including recruitment, terms and conditions, health and safety, communications, diversity and fair treatment, learning and development, performance management and reward and benefits.
+This applies to the whole range of HR practices, including recruitment, terms and conditions, health and safety, communications, inclusion, diversity and fair treatment, learning and development, performance management and reward and benefits - see our factsheets on these topics.
 One area of HR practice that has received particular attention is the fair treatment of whistleblowers.

 Supporting a broad CR strategy.
 HR teams have a role in communicating with and educating employees at all levels on their social and environmental responsibilities.
 As well as embedding sustainability concerns through all people management policies and practices, people professionals are central in aligning the organisation’s values, culture and business activity.
 Equally, learning and development functions play an important role in developing management capability and promoting organisational learning in corporate responsibility.

 Volunteering schemes.
-HR often leads community-based schemes such as employer-supported volunteering programmes.
+HR teams often lead community-based schemes such as employer-supported volunteering programmes.
 Various CIPD research has argued that these can make important contributions to learning and development as well as employee benefits and engagement.

-Beyond its remit of people management practices, HR is ideally placed to be able to gauge, understand and help change organisational culture.
+Beyond the remit of people management practices, people professinals are ideally placed to gauge, understand and help change organisational culture.
 This critical aspect of corporate responsibility is often summed up as ‘how we do things around here’ and runs through all aspects of an organisation.

 Partnerships with external agencies